jordeguevara/RequestedDemo/NodeJS/readme.md

 Example2: main.c

 program: Invaild!
-Valid in puts are ....
+Valid in puts are ....me instead of creating the dummy file.

+TODO: use commandline to check for user input of file na

+Handle cases where it has more than one extension to throw exceptions to let user know